-This article creates the international reference for the classification of adenylate cyclases.
-Initially, three classes from different phylogenetic descent (convergent evolution) were identified: Class I, cyclases from enterobacteria and related bacteria; Class II, secreted toxic cyclases; Class III, "universal" class present in Bacteria and in Eukarya (including higher vertebrates).
-A fourth class, also from a completely different phylogenetic origin was discovered several years later in the Unit:
+This article created the international reference for the classification of adenylate cyclases.
+Three classes from different phylogenetic descent (convergent evolution) were first identified: Class I, cyclases from enterobacteria and related bacteria; Class II, secreted toxic cyclases; Class III, "universal" class present in Bacteria and in Eukarya (including higher vertebrates).
+A fourth class, also from a completely different phylogenetic origin, and perhaps involved in promiscuous activities, was discovered several years later in our research Unit:

-O Sismeiro, P Trotot, F Biville, C Vivarès,
+Sismeiro, P Trotot, F Biville, C Vivarès, A Danchin

 The "universal" cyclases class (class III) clusters together adenylate and guanylyl cyclases, and an original selection procedure allows one to go from one type of specificity to the other one (this was one of the very first experiments showing that it is possible to change the specificity of an enzyme for its substrate):

 • Discovery of the unexpectedly key contribution of horizontal gene transfer (HGT) to the genome structure, 1991-1999

 Genome studies implied the creation of a global in silico analysis of the genome texts.
 A first analysis of 800 genes from E. coli allowed their clustering into three major classes: core metabolism, genes expressed at a high level under rapid growth, and genes coming from outside